 Entrance skin dose

-The entrance skin dose is the measure of the radiation dose that is absorbed (mGy) by the skin as it reaches the patient.
+The entrance skin dose (or entrance surface dose), abbreviated as ESD, is the measure of the radiation dose that is absorbed (measured in milligray) by the skin as it reaches the patient.
 Entrance skin dose is a directly measurable quantity, often, measured using thermoluminescent dosimeters (TLD) 1.
-Entrance skin dose is often a benchmark measurement used to assist in quality control and optimisation in radiography departments.
+Entrance skin dose is often a benchmark measurement used to assist in quality control and optimization in radiography departments.
+However, it is a poor indication of radiation risk as it does not account for tissue sensitivity, penetration and area of the x-ray beam.

-They are used in plain radiography to set diagnostic reference levels, a reference level that establishes a benchmark for the optimisation in using medical radiation, ensuring departments adhere to the principles of radiation protection 2.
+They are used in plain radiography to set diagnostic reference levels (DRLs), a reference level that establishes a benchmark for the optimization in using medical radiation, ensuring departments adhere to the principles of radiation protection 2.

 At the time of writing this article (April, 2017) the following entrance skin dose recommendations for an adult of average size (70-80 kg) in plain radiography exist set by the Australian Radiation Protection and Nuclear Safety Agency 3: